DjangoGirls/tutorial-extensions/en/homework_create_more_models/README.md

 ![TemplateDoesNotExist](images/template_error.png)

 Like the error tells us, the template doesn't exist yet.
-So, let's create a new one at `blog/templates/blog/add_comment_to_post.html` and add the following code:
+So, let's create a new one at `add_comment_to_post.html` and add the following code:

+{% filename %}blog/templates/blog/add_comment_to_post.html{% endfilename %}
 ```django
 {% extends 'blog/base.html' %}